factcast/factcast/factcast-site/documentation/content/_index.md

 <h1 align="center">FactCast</h1>

-## A simple EventStore based on PostgreSQL.
+## A simple Event-store based on PostgreSQL.

 #### This is work in progress and neither the Documentation, nor the code is in a "released" state.
 Please keep that in mind when poking around.

 [FactCast at {{%icon fa-github%}}](https://github.com/uweschaefer/factcast)